-3.5 PROGRAM EVALUATION
+5.3 PROGRAM EVALUATION

-3.5A Evaluation Plan.
-The evaluation will use an objectives-based approach that will include monitoring of student/family member progress and tracking of program implementation to help each site make continuous progress towards achieving its goals and objectives.
-The evaluation activities will utilize mixed-method techniques, employing both quantitative and qualitative data to address these evaluation questions and compiled and interpreted by an independent evaluator: 1.
-Are the components of the grant being implemented as intended?
-2. Are students improving in achievement in meeting high academic standards at the targeted levels and are family members increasing their literacy skills?
-3. Are students improving in enrichment areas; such as health and behavior?
-4. Based on the evaluation results what adjustments need to be made?
+- 5.3A Evaluation Pian.
+The evaluation will use an objectives-based approach that will also include monitoring of student/family member progress and tracking of program implementation to help each site make continuous progress towards achieving its goals and objectives.
+The activities of the evaluation will utilize mixed-method techniques, employing both quantitative and qualitative data to address these evaluation questions: - 1.
+Are the components of the grant being implemented as intended? - 2.
+Are students improving in achievement in meeting high academic standards at the targeted levels and are family members increasing their literacy skills? - 3.
+Are students improving in enrichment areas; such as health and behavior? - 4.
+Based on the evaluation results what adjustments need to be made to the program?